-Mail Order Drug Program: This is a voluntary program which allows the covered child to order maintenance medications (those that the child takes long-term to treat an on-going medical condition) through the mail.
+Mail Order Drug Program: This is a voluntary program which allows the member to order maintenance medications (those that the member takes long-term to treat an on-going medical condition) through the mail.
 Use of the Mail Order Drug Program may be more convenient for you.
-To participate in the Mail Order Drug Program, the child's parent or guardian and the child's physician need to complete an enrollment form.
+To participate in the Mail Order Drug Program, the member's parent or guardian and the member's physician need to complete an enrollment form.
 To obtain a copy of the form, call CVS Caremark at 1-800-241-3260.